13 Places to Stargaze in New Jersey 2025

 1. The Island Beach State Park

 At night, the Island Beach State Park (IBSP) is a perfect place to stargaze in New Jersey and observe the Milky Way.
-Visitors and anglers can access the beach at night time with special permits.
+Visitors and anglers can access the beach at night with special permits.

 The park is a narrow stretch of barrier islands created by natural events like tides and storms.
 The IBSP is between the restless waves of the Atlantic Ocean and Barnegat Bay, and the beach is over Route 35.